- You are here:

 Wildlife

-The Forest Reserve is home to a big variety of wildlife, but most of it isn’t very visible to visitors.
+Arabuko Sokoke is home to a big variety of wildlife, but most of it isn’t very visible to visitors.
 There are some elephants and buffalo, but you are very unlikely to encounter them.
-Of greater interest are the three endemic mammals: Ader’s duiker, Sokoke bushy-tailed mongoose and the golden-rumped elephant shrew.
+Of greater interest are the three endemic mammals: Aders’s duiker, Sokoke bushy-tailed mongoose and the golden-rumped elephant shrew.
 Troops of yellow baboons are a common sight.

 Scenery

 The reserve’s main habitat is coastal dry forest.
-The ecosystem comprises of three forest types: mixed forest; miombo woodland (lovely for walking, with its open canopy); and cynometra (tropical forest), each of which is home to different animal species.
-There are several forest-fringed ponds with waterlilies along the trails as well as some viewpoints over the canopy.
+The ecosystem comprises three forest types: mixed forest, miombo woodland (lovely for walking, with its open canopy) and cynometra (tropical forest).
+Each is home to different animal species.
+There are several forest-fringed ponds with water lilies along the trails, as well as some viewpoints over the canopy.

 Weather & Climate